 Ultrafast computed tomography scanning of the trachea can also reveal the dynamicity of the condition.
 The trachea is observed to undergo significant collapse during expiration.
 The diagnosis of tracheomalacia can be also confirmed by bronchoscopy.

 In most cases of laryngomalacia, no medical or surgical intervention is needed.
 Almost, all infants with laryngomalacia have complete resolution of their symptoms after 2 years of age without any specific intervention or treatment.

-In few cases of laryngomalacia, the symptoms of the disease disappear by the age of 2 years but the lesion persists.
+In a few cases of laryngomalacia, the symptoms of the disease disappear by the age of 2 years but the lesion persists.
 In this group of patients, inspiratory stridor can recur once they develop an upper respiratory tract infection, but this is usually temporary.

 Children with severe hypoxemia, apnea and/or cyanosis during sleep due to laryngomalacia might benefit from a supraglottoplasty.
 Additionally, children with laryngomalacia and recurrent hypoxemia should receive supplemental oxygen therapy to prevent pulmonary arterial hypertension.

 Due to the causative association between reflux laryngitis and laryngomalacia, the use of proton pump inhibitors in cases of moderate to severe laryngomalacia due to gastroesophageal reflux disease might be beneficial.

 Tracheomalacia treatment depends on the condition’s severity and the type of anomaly.

 - Type 1 anomalies that are very mild and are not associated with tracheoesophageal fistulas or other abnormalities are better treated non-surgically.